Pre-replication complex: Loading

 Assembly of the pre-replication complex only occurs during late M phase and early G1 phase of the cell cycle when cyclin-dependent kinase (CDK) activity is low.
 This timing and other regulatory mechanisms ensure that DNA replication will only occur once per cell cycle.
 Assembly of the pre-RC relies on prior origin recognition, either by DnaA in prokaryotes or by ORC in archaea and eukaryotes.

 The pre-RC of prokaryotes is complete when DnaA occupies all possible binding sites within the oriC.
+DnaA can only bind to the low affinity sites on the oriC once the protein fis is removed from the oriC.
+Removal of fis, the protein IHF (integrated host factor) binds to a site between R1 and R2, which allows DnaA to bind to the low affinity sites on the oriC.
+This completes the pre-RC.

 The pre-RC of archaea requires ORC binding of the origin.
 After this, Cdc6 and the MCM homohexameric complex bind in a sequential fashion.

 Eukaryotes have the most complex pre-RC.
 After ORC1-6 bind the origin of replication, Cdc6 is recruited.
 Cdc6 recruits the licensing factor Cdt1 and MCM2-7.
 Cdt1 binding and ATP hydrolysis by the ORC and Cdc6 load MCM2-7 onto DNA.
 There is a stoichiometric excess of the MCM proteins over the ORC and Cdc6 proteins, indicating that there may be multiple MCM heterohexamers bound to each origin of replication.